SEESolutions-it/DpdlEngine/README.md

 info@seesolutions.it

-We will discuss and propose an appropriate license plan tailored on your needs
+We will propose an appropriate license plan tailored for your needs.